-The origin of the word ‘apnoea’ is Greek and literally means ‘without breath’.
-There are three kinds of sleep apnoea, with the most common one being Obstructive Sleep Apnoea.
-This is when air is unable to flow in and out of a person’s nose or mouth at times while asleep.
-Central Sleep Apnoea is a neurological condition where the brain fails to send signals to the respiratory muscles.
-Then there is Complex Sleep Apnoea, which is a combination of both.
+The origin of the word ‘apnoea’ is Greek and means ‘without breath’.
+There are three kinds of sleep apnoea, the most common one being Obstructive Sleep Apnoea (OSA).
+This is when air is unable to flow in and out of a person’s nose or mouth at times whilst asleep.
+Central Sleep Apnoea (CSA) is a neurological condition, where the brain fails to send signals to the respiratory muscles.
+Then there is Complex Sleep Apnoea Syndrome (CompSAS), which is a combination of both.

-Obstructive Sleep Apnoea happens when the upper airway collapses, while Central Sleep Apnoea is due to a lack of respiratory effort.
-Central Sleep Apnoea tends to happen in patients with heart failure, brain cancer, or a nervous system disorder.
+OSA happens when the upper airway collapses, whilst CSA is due to a lack of respiratory effort.
+CSA tends to happen in patients with heart failure, brain cancer, or a nervous system disorder.
 It can also occur in people who have too much carbon dioxide in their blood.
-While snoring can be a symptom of sleep apnoea, this isn’t always the case for Central Sleep Apnoea.
+Whilst snoring can also be a symptom, this isn’t always the case for CSA.

 Why is Sleep Apnoea a Problem?

-Sleep apnoea can also lead to a serious impaired mental function, heart attack, hypertension, stroke, diabetes, or even sudden death.
-It is important to watch out for the symptoms, and see a specialist if you suspect that you or a loved one might be suffering from it.
+Sleep apnoea can also lead to serious impaired mental function, heart attack, hypertension, stroke, diabetes, or even sudden death.
+It is important to watch out for the symptoms, and see a doctor if you suspect that you or a loved one might be suffering from it.

-What are the Symptoms and do I Have it?
+What are the Symptoms & do I Have it?